-We can interpret from the data that we continue to encounter violations in our atrazine legal-use inspection program.
-However, like the atrazine illegal use results, we need to recognize that the EES personnel are searching for inspection locations with the greatest chance a violation may be occurring.
+We can interpret from the data that we continue to encounter violations in our atrazine legal-use inspection program, although only one site in 2019 was in violation.
+However, like the atrazine illegal-use results, we need to recognize that the EES personnel are searching for inspection locations with the greatest chance a violation may be occurring.
 We are using information that bias our field selection for inspections.
 A "more" random field selection approach would likely lower the number and percent of violations.